markteehan/kafka-heartbeat-pulse/kafka-heartbeat-pulse/README.md

+**What is it?**
-This repo uses kafkacat to execute cycles of heartbeats by producing messages into a Kafka cluster to check that all brokers are responsive.
-It is useful in scenarios where a canary monitoring service is needed to check cluster health, independantly of the primary monitoring console.
+Use kafkacat with a Grafana dashboard to execute cycles of heartbeats by producing messages into a Kafka cluster to check that all brokers are responsive.

+**Why is it?**
+Scenarios where a canary monitoring service is useful to check Kafka cluster health.
+If Kafka Monitoring topics are also hosted on Kafka, then monitoring can be affected if broker service degrades.
 It uses docker-compose to stand up containers, shell scripts to execute logic, kafkacat to produce messages, influxDB to store results and a Grafana dashboard to visualize heartbeat status.
 The shell scripts can be edited to redirect the heartbeat cycle to any Kafka cluster.

 **Quickstart**
 start docker with at least 8GB RAM